plone/volto/docs/source/theming/using-sass-themes.md

 Complete example in an active project:
 https://github.com/RedTurtle/design-volto-theme/blob/master/razzle.config.js

-In that project, there's the sass loader and the svg loader, too.
+In that project, there is the sass loader and the svg loader, too.

 ### Including custom styles

 In your Volto site theme, include your site custom styles in `src/theme.js` as described before.

-Including other styling libraries in most cases will mess font sizes, so it's suggested to add something like:
+Including other styling libraries in most cases will mess font sizes, so it is suggested to add something like:

 ```scss
 body.cms-ui {